 For complete MFA in Dance curriculum requirements, go to: Dance Major (M.F.A) - Graduate

 The faculty in the Dance Division at Montclair State University are expert mentors in dance technique, improvisation, choreography, dance history and critique, dance technology, Laban Movement Analysis, and pedagogy.
 In addition, our proximity to New York City allows us to bring in exceptional guest artists to teach courses in the program.
 Currently scheduled guest artists include, Claire Porter, Eva Yaa Asantewaa, and Dr. Martha Eddy, and Dr. Penelope Hanstein.

-**We will begin accepting applications in the Fall of 2017 for admission in June of 2018
+We are now accepting applications for admission in June of 2018.

 Students interested in applying to the MFA in Dance must submit an application to The Graduate School:

-For more information about the program, admissions and answers to frequently asked questions, please see the MFA in Dance Student Handbook.
+For more information about the program, admissions and answers to frequently asked questions, please see the MFA Handbook September 2017.